 Plan showing condition of highway network - August 2022

-The pie chart below demonstrates that under current funding arrangements, 16% of the road asset is good.
-However, 84% of the network requires some form of maintenance.
+The pie chart below demonstrates that under current funding arrangements, 37% of the road asset is good, with 59% of the network is in this condition band.
+However, 34% of the network requires some form of maintenance.